 - Children not receiving a suitable education: children of compulsory school age who are not on a school roll, and are not receiving a suitable education otherwise than being in school, for example, at home, privately, or in alternative provision.
 Evidence suggests young runaways face more challenges to accessing universal services and may be missing from education

-- Intervention (or strategy) Meeting: This meeting should identify the ‘push’ and ‘pull’ factors and agree a combined response to reduce the likelihood of the child going missing and the associated risk factors.
+- Intervention Meeting: (network meeting) Convened by the Lead Professional or SCS, this meeting should identify the ‘push’ and ‘pull’ factors and agree a combined response to reduce the likelihood of the child going missing and the associated risk factors.
 Statutory Guidance - 2009

 - Looked After: A child is looked after by a local authority if s/he is “in care” by reason of a court order, or if s/he is provided with accommodation for more than 24 hours by agreement with her/his parents or with the child if s/he is aged 16 or more.

-- Safe & Well Check: The Police officer when speaking to the missing child/young person should speak to them alone, away from their parents or their carers.
+- Prevention Interview: The Police will interview all children when they return.
+The Police officer should speak to the child alone, away from their parents or their carers.
 The following should be ascertained.

 - That the location to where the child/young people is to be returned is a suitable place for them and the Police officer should make note of the general cleanliness of the house how the parents/carer behaved in front of the child and police;

 - The parents/carers view of the child/young person and how they react to the child/young person returning.
 Are they annoyed or relieved etc;